 We are lucky enough to have had a team on the recycling crew at Glastonbury Festival since 2004, raising well over £100,000, and contributing significantly to our work and achievements.

-In 2019, we have a team of 100 volunteers who will be litter-picking, sorting and recycling the waste found in the Other Stage field throughout the festival.
-Glastonbury Festival 2019 will support us to continue to fund secondary education for some of Tanzania’s most marginalised young people, in a nurturing environment that at the same time enables the students to avoid dangerous and exploitative situations, gain the psycho-social support that they need and expand their options for the future.
+In 2022, we had a team of 100 volunteers who were litter-picking, sorting and recycling the waste found in the Other Stage field throughout the festival.
+Glastonbury Festival 2022 will support us to continue to fund secondary education for some of Tanzania’s most marginalised young people, in a nurturing environment that at the same time enables the students to avoid dangerous and exploitative situations, gain the psycho-social support that they need and expand their options for the future.

 “To educate girls is to reduce poverty… Study after study has taught us that there is no tool for development more effective than the education of girls.”
 Kofi Annan